GabrielDev90/CodingChallengeRapidPay/README.md

 Here https://jwt.io/ you can validatre you token.
 There will be two claims.

-After having this token, you can go to Payment api and authenticate.
+After having your token, you can go to Payment api and authenticate.
 A single click on the Authorization button will open a modal where you can insert you token.

 Payment Api has three endpoints.
 <br />